MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-egy-invoice-layout.md

 [!include [banner](../includes/preview-banner.md)]

 This topic explains how to configure printable invoice layouts to ensure compliance with Egyptian legal requirements.
 Egypt-specific invoice layouts are implemented by using the concept of *configurable business documents*.
-For more information about configurable business documents, see the [Business document management overview](../../fin-ops-core/dev-itpro/analytics/er-business-document-management.md).
+For more information about configurable business documents, see [Business document management overview](../../fin-ops-core/dev-itpro/analytics/er-business-document-management.md).

 ## Prerequisites

 - The primary address of the legal entity must be in Egypt.
 - Required registration numbers are configured.
-For more information about registration numbers configuration, see the [Configure registration numbers in Egypt](emea-egy-reg-numbres.md)
+For more information about how to configure registration numbers, see [Configure registration numbers in Egypt](emea-egy-reg-numbers.md)

 ## <a id="features"></a>Turn on features